THUYimingLi/THUYimingLi.github.io/_pages/about.md

 <div style="max-height: 250px; overflow-y: auto;">
 <ul>
   <li>03/2026: I am invited to serve as the Technical Program Committee for IEEE S&P 2027.</li>
+  <li>03/2026: I have declined to serve as an Area Chair for NeurIPS 2026 due to political bias in its policies.</li>
   <li>03/2026: I am invited to join the Organizing Committee of ICIG 2026, serving as Tutorial Co-chair.</li>
   <li>03/2026: One paper about Copyright Auditing of System Prompts is accepted by IEEE S&P 2026.</li>
   <li>02/2026: I am invited to serve as the Area Chair for KDD 2026 (Datasets and Benchmark Track).</li>